‘Zoning out’ or ‘spacing out’ are common ways of talking about a formal psychological phenomenon: dissociation.

 There are things you can try, however, if dissociation starts to disable you.

-Grounding techniques are used a lot to anchor you back into reality.
-Examples of these techniques would be to focus on your tactile and sensory input like:
+Grounding techniques can be used to anchor you back into reality.
+Examples of these techniques involve focusing on your sensory environment.
+You might:

-- Focus on the sensation of holding an ice cube, or
+- Focus on the sensation of holding an ice cube

 - Smell peppermint oil

 - Do physical activity like going for a run or even just lifting something heavy in your room

 - Try structured mental activity like sudoku, crosswords, or counting down from 100 in intervals of 3

 - Just take note of the world around you, counting all the green things you can see, which can bring you back down to Earth

 For a couple more suggestions, techniques as simple as listening to your favorite song, snapping a hair tie on your wrist, or writing down your to-do list can also help bring you back to reality.